Are your students having trouble with multiplication and division word problems? It could be that they need more practice with the vocabulary terms.

 Explicitly teaching terms like product and quotient is crucial for helping kids tackle word problems, not to mention solving basic algorithms like multi-digit multiplication.

-In this episode, I’m sharing why building math vocabulary matters, fun activities for introducing these terms, and strategies to reinforce them in your lessons.
+In this post I’m sharing why building math vocabulary matters, fun activities for introducing these terms, and strategies to reinforce them in your lessons.

 Let’s start with why math vocabulary is so important.
 We often think of math as just numbers and equations, but the truth is, that math is a language.
 Understanding that language is the key to unlocking concepts and solving problems.

-For example, if a student doesn’t know what the word product means, they’re going to struggle to solve a problem that’s says, “What is the product of 7 and 8?”
+For example, if a student doesn’t know what the word product means, they’re going to struggle to solve a problem that says, “What is the product of 7 and 8?”

 When they do, it boosts their confidence and helps them tackle more complex problems.